totopoloco/hours/README.md

 - `src/main/resources`: Contains the application (to customize the port).
 - `src/test/java`: Contains the unit tests.

+## Schema validation
+The project uses the [com.networknt:json-schema-validator](https://github.com/networknt/json-schema-validator) library to validate the JSON schema of the REST API.
+The schema is located in the `src/main/resources/schemas` directory.
+On every request, the schema is validated against the response body.
+This double-check ensures that the response body is always valid against the schema.

 # How to contribute
 If you want to contribute to this project, you can fork the repository and create a pull request with your changes.
 I will review the changes and merge them if they are appropriate.